Guinness Peat Aviation: Legacy

 Many of the directors and staff of GPA subsequently went on to found or work for other aircraft lessors, such as GECAS (now merged into AerCap), Genesis Lease, CIT, AerCap (a successor to Guinness Peat and previously debisAirFinance), ILFC (now merged into AerCap), Pembroke Capital, International Aircraft Management Group (subsequently RBS Aviation Capital and later SMBC Aviation Capital), Babcock & Brown (now Fly Leasing) and Aircastle.
 The availability of this cadre of highly trained specialists in Ireland is one of the principal reasons (along with a favourable corporate tax environment associated with the International Financial Services Centre (IFSC) in Dublin) why the country has become one of the worldwide centres of the commercial aircraft financing and leasing industry, with over 40 companies, most located in the IFSC.
-GPA's founder, Tony Ryan, set up his own airline, Ryanair, that was Europe's biggest in 2014, carrying over 83.8 M passengers annually.
+GPA's founder, Tony Ryan, set up his own airline, Ryanair, that was Europe's biggest in 2014, carrying over 83.8 million passengers annually.